Bassett88/arkosR36S/Frequently-Asked-Questions---RGB10.md

   * Load 351Files for file management needs
   * Drop into terminal mode by connecting a keyboard and hitting alt+f2.
 * To access BaRT, just hold the B button while booting and in a few seconds, you should be presented with the Boot and Recovery Tools screen similar to this: ![](https://raw.githubusercontent.com/christianhaitian/arkos/main/pics/BaRT.jpg)

+## Q. The analog stick is reversed on the RGB10s.
+How do I fix it?
+### A. Load BaRT by holding the B button while booting your RGB10s.
+Then scroll down and select **Set controls to RGB10s mode** with the A button.
+Your unit will then reboot.
+Your analog stick should now function in the correctly.

+## Q. The L2 and R2 buttons on my OGA 1.1(BE) unit are not functional.
+How do I fix it?
+### A. Load BaRT by holding the B button while booting your RGB10s.
+Then scroll down and select **Set controls to OGA 1.1(BE) mode** with the A button.
+Your unit will then reboot.
+Your L2 and R2 buttons should now function in the correctly.